top of page

 Location: symmetric palmar + plantar surfaces

-Etiology: autosomal dominant mutation in: MVD, MVK, FDPS, PMVK or SART3 genes; results in decreased cholesterol in the affected areas of the skin
+Etiology: mutation in: MVD, MVK, FDPS, PMVK or SART3 genes; results in decreased cholesterol in the affected areas of the skin

 At risk: European, females